 For a realistic test of our proton-CT scanner we used the high-energy proton beams provided by the IBA PROTEUS C235 proton cyclotron at the CCB in Krakow.
 The latter is part of the Henryk Niewodnicza\'nski Institute of Nuclear Physics Polish Academy of Sciences in Krakow (IFJ PAN) and its main focus is the application of cyclotrons in scientific research and tumor radiotherapy.
 For our measurements we were provided with mono-energetic proton beams at energies 100 and 110 MeV, with an energy spread of 1.5\% (FWHM).

 The accelerator provided a high-current pencil beam ($\approx$ 1 nA, $\approx$ 10 mm diameter), however, for our purposes, we needed a low-current fan beam covering the full field of view of our scanner.
 Thus, we measured using the protons scattered on a 25-$\mu$m thick (11.25 mg/cm$^2$) Titanium foil.
-The measurement was performed in air and with the proton-CT scanner at an angle of 12.5 degrees with respect to the beam direction, the alignment of the system was done using a laser system provided by the local team.
+The measurement was performed in air and with the proton-CT scanner at an angle of 12.5 degrees with respect to the beam direction, the alignment of the system was done using a laser system.
 In these conditions, our acquisition rate was 700 Hz of triple coincidences (with a total rate of 10 kHz in OR trigger condition).
 We kept such a low counting rate since the DAQ was in use for the first time and we wanted to avoid pile-up and dead-time effects as much as possible.
 However, our current tests at the lab indicate that we can run experiments with triple-coincidence conditions withstanding counting rates up to 45 kHz with no significant pileup and less than 10\% of dead-time.